COVID-19 Rules for competitors

 - A deliberate act of cheating will be punished by disqualification.

 - Media will be present at the event.
-With your participation you agree that the produced media will be used for marketing purposes.
+With your participation you agree to be photographerd and filmed.
+The produced media is owned by the Luremasters and will be used for marketing purposes.

 - The organisation reserves all rights to use any kind of media.